PranavRudra/CMSC216/Chapter15.md

 ### Buffers

 - area of memory data is copied into before being *flushed* or written to final destination (increases I/O speed)
+- types:
   - *unbuffered*: data is written directly to final destination without buffer
   - *line buffering*: buffer is flushed when newline character is read
   - *block buffering*: buffer is flushed in blocks of arbitrary size

 ### FILEs